smiracle/interview-questions/topics/systems_design_readme.md

 ### How do you design a key-value store, and what problems do they solve?

-A key-value store, also referred to as a key-value database (and is one type of NoSQL database) uses a simple key-value method to store data.
+A key-value store, also referred to as a key-value database (one type of NoSQL database) uses a simple key-value method to store data.
 Unlike traditional relational databases that use tables, rows, and columns, key-value stores work by creating a unique identifier (key) for each piece of data, which is then used to retrieve or modify the data (value).
 Each unique identifier is stored as a key with its associated value.
 This data pairing is known as a 'key-value' pair.
 In a key-value pair, the key must be unique, and the value associated with the key can be accessed through the key.
 Keys can be plain text or hashed values.
 For performance reasons, a short key works better.
 An example: Plain text key: 'last_logged_in_at',  Hashed key: 253DDEC4.
 The value in a key-value pair can be strings, lists, objects, etc.

 For large applications, it is infeasible to fit a complete data set in a single server.
 The simplest way to accomplish this is to split the data into smaller partitions and store them in multiple servers (called sharding).
 There are two challenges while partitioning the data: 1) distribute the data across multiple servers evenly, 2) minimize data inconsistency and movement when nodes are added or removed.
 Consistent hashing using a hash ring is a great way to resolve both of these issues.

-Data Replication
+ ##### Data Replication
 To achieve high availability and reliability, data must be replicated asynchronously over N servers, where N is a configurable parameter.
 These N servers are chosen using the following logic: after a key is mapped to a position on the hash ring, walk clockwise from that position and choose the first N servers on the ring to store data copies.
 In the below image (N = 3), key0 is replicated at s1, s2, and s3.
 With virtual nodes, the first N nodes on the ring may be owned by fewer than N physical servers.
 To avoid this issue, we only choose unique servers while performing the clockwise walk logic.
 Nodes in the same data center often fail at the same time due to power outages, network issues, natural disasters, etc. For better reliability, replicas are placed in distinct data centers, and data centers are connected through high-speed networks.
 ![key_value_store](../InterviewQuestions/images/systems_design/key_value_store.png)

-Consistency
+ ##### Consistency
 Since data is replicated at multiple nodes, it must be synchronized across replicas.
 Quorum consensus can guarantee consistency for both read and write operations.
 Let us establish a few definitions first.
 N = The number of replicas.
 W = A write quorum of size W. For a write operation to be considered as successful, write operation must be acknowledged from W replicas.
 R = A read quorum of size R. For a read operation to be considered as successful, read operation must wait for responses from at least R replicas.
 Consider the below example where N = 3.

 W = 1 does not mean data is written on one server.
 For instance, with the configuration shown below, data is replicated at s0, s1, and s2.
 W = 1 means that the coordinator must receive at least one acknowledgment before the write operation is considered as successful.
 For instance, if we get an acknowledgment from s1, we no longer need to wait for acknowledgements from s0 and s2.
 A coordinator acts as a proxy between the client and the nodes.
 The configuration of W, R and N is a typical tradeoff between latency and consistency.
 If W = 1 or R = 1, an operation is returned quickly because a coordinator only needs to wait for a response from any of the replicas.
 If W or R > 1, the system offers better consistency; however, the query will be slower because the coordinator must wait for the response from the slowest replica.
 If W + R > N, strong consistency is guaranteed because there must be at least one overlapping node that has the latest data to ensure consistency.